appsody/website/content/docs/stacks/stacks-overview.md

 ### Stack Image

 Appsody uses a containerized environment during local development.
-The stack image defines this environment and specifies the stack behavior during application development lifecycle.
+The stack image defines this environment and specifies the stack behavior during the development lifecycle of the application.

 The `image` directory contains files for the stack image.
-The `image/Dockerfile-stack` defines the exact steps for building the stack image.
+The `image/Dockerfile-stack` Dockerfile defines the exact steps for building the stack image.

 ### Project templates
 Project templates provide a starting point, typically a 'Hello World' application, for application development.
 Like other components within an Appsody stack, you can customize project templates and share them across teams.

-The templates directory contains one or more starter applications that are created for the user when they initialize their projects.
+The templates directory contains one or more starter applications that are created for you when you initialize your projects.
 Every template is contained within its own directory, `/templates/<template-name>`.

 ### Stack structure